Openbank-Java-Bootcamp/Josefina_Cresta_Midterm_project/README.md

 ---

-For this project, we buit a banking system.
+For this project, we build a banking system.
 This bank have 4 types of accounts:

 - Checking